 Welcome from Timothy Pilgrim, Montana native, Pacific Northwest poet and scholar of mass communications.

-Pilgrim has 622 acceptances from editors of over 120 different literary journals and other periodicals — see the poems in sidebar categories.
+Pilgrim has 634 poetry acceptances from editors of 122 literary journals and other periodicals — see the poems in sidebar categories.

 Grouping of poems are by year and in reverse chronological order — with poems for each year being in alphabetical order.

-(Poems republished in more than one journal appear anew with each publication.)
+(Poems republished in more than one journal appear anew with each publication — unless they are in the same calendar year.)

 Poems published lately features poems accepted and/or published thus far in 2024.

-By happy accident, Pilgrim’s first poem is the last one featured here among Poems published pre-1990.
+By happy accident, Pilgrim’s first poem ever published is the last one featured here among Poems published pre-1990.

 The first 400 published Pilgrim poems are available in print in Seduced by metaphor: Timothy Pilgrim collected published poems (Cairn Shadow Press, 2021).
 Find the volume at local bookstores such as Village Books in Bellingham and online at BarnesandNoble.com and Amazon, etc.